1984 Major League Baseball postseason: Detroit Tigers vs. Kansas City Royals

-The Tigers swept the Royals to return to the World Series for the first time since 1968.
+The Tigers swept the Royals to return to the World Series for the first time since 1968, ending a 16-year conference championship drought for Detroit-based teams.

 Jack Morris pitched seven solid innings and the AL MVP and AL Cy Young winning closer Willie Hernández pitched two shutout innings in relief as the Tigers blew out the Royals in Game 1 on the road.
 In Game 2, the Tigers held a 3–2 lead going into the bottom of the eighth, but Hernández surrendered the tying run as Hal McRae tied the game with an RBI double.
 However, the Tigers still prevailed as "Senor Smoke", Aurelio López, held the Royals scoreless in the ninth, tenth and eleventh innings, and Johnny Grubb hit a two-run RBI double off Dan Quisenberry in the top of the eleventh inning to drive in Darrell Evans and Ruppert Jones for the game winning runs.
 When the series shifted to Detroit for Game 3, the Royals' Charlie Leibrandt pitched a complete game, but it wasn't enough as the Tigers won 1–0, off an RBI single from Marty Castillo which drove in Chet Lemon.
 This was the last time the Tigers won the AL pennant while playing at Tiger Stadium, as well as the first time that the Tigers ever swept a postseason series.
 This was the last time the Tigers defeated a team from their current division (the American League Central) in the postseason until 2025.

-The Royals would return to the ALCS the next year, where they overcame a 3–1 series deficit against the Toronto Blue Jays en route to a World Series title.
+The Royals would return to the ALCS the next year, and defeated the Toronto Blue Jays in seven games en route to a World Series title after falling behind 3–1 in the series.

-The Tigers returned to the ALCS in 1987 in hopes of winning another title, but were shockingly upset by the eventual World Series champions in the 85–win Minnesota Twins in five games.
+The Tigers returned to the ALCS in 1987, but were upset by the eventual World Series champion Minnesota Twins in five games.
 The Tigers’ next pennant would come in 2006 over the Oakland Athletics in a sweep before falling in the World Series.